Our Commitment to You

 Post-Procedure Phone Calls

 Patients also shouldn’t be surprised to hear from us in the days following their procedure.
-Our doctors want to see how you’re feeling and to make sure that your visit to Middlesex Gastroenterology was positive.
+Our doctors want to see how you’re feeling and to make sure that your visit at our office was positive.
 Our staff is trained to ask a series of questions.
 If the patient has a problem or question, our staff contacts the physician’s office and asks him to contact the patient directly.
 All information is kept in a confidential computer database for review by our Quality Assurance Committee so that we may continually improve our policies and procedures.
-We want to make sure your experience at Middlesex Gastroenterology is as pleasant as possible.
+We want to make sure your experience is as pleasant as possible.

 Patient Safety in Ambulatory Surgery Centers

 Patient safety is of the utmost priority to our center’s physicians and staff.
 Our governing board provides oversight for the quality of care.
 Our facility is licensed by the state as an ambulatory surgery center and certified by Medicare to ensure you receive the best care.
 We also undergo voluntary accreditation by the Ambulatory Accreditation Association for Ambulatory Health Care (AAAHC), one of the national organizations that accredits a wide variety of ambulatory health care settings.
 AAAHC currently accredits more than 6,000 organizations.

 Our physicians utilize our center because we partner with them to deliver high-quality, patient-centered care in an outpatient setting which provides comfort and ease of access.
 While hospitals provide a wide range of support services 24 hours a day, we are designed to focus on the patient’s specific procedure or surgery experience and preparation for recovery at home

 Based upon your medical history and health assessment, and the procedure to be performed, your physician will select the best care setting for your specific healthcare needs.
 In some cases, it may be determined that the hospital is the best setting for your planned procedure.